Woman sentenced to jail for 2018 jail protest

 NEW BEDFORD, Mass.
 (AP) - A Rhode Island woman arrested at a protest over the conditions at a Massachusetts jail has been sentenced to 30 days in jail.

-Immigration activist Sherrie Andre was convicted of trespassing and disturbing the peace Monday in New Bedford District Court.
+Immigration activist Sherrie Andre was convicted Monday in New Bedford District Court of trespassing and disturbing the peace.

 She received the maximum possible sentence for the charges, according to the FANG Collective, a Rhode Island-based group that Andre co-founded.

-The organization said it was surprised by “harsh sentence” despite dozens of letters of support submitted on her behalf by community leaders.
+The organization said it was surprised by the harsh despite dozens of letters of support submitted on her behalf by community leaders.

 Andre was among several protesters arrested for blocking the entrance to the Bristol County House of Corrections in Dartmouth in August 2018.